Menu

 Understanding that preparation for appeal begins at the outset, Agelo also partners with trial teams in high-stakes litigation.
 As embedded appellate counsel, Agelo helps guide trial strategy to posture the case for the best possible outcome on appeal—whether that is defending a favorable judgment, challenging an unfavorable judgment, or leveraging a settlement.
 Agelo has earned a reputation as an invaluable asset to the trial team by bringing expertise and ingenuity to the issues surrounding interlocutory appeals, jury instruction conferences, evidentiary disputes, and post-trial motions.

 In 2023, Agelo was selected to Chicago Lawyer's 4th annual “Top Women in Law” list, recognizing her over two decades of exclusive appellate practice, innovative advocacy and commitment to empowering women in the legal profession.
-Best Lawyers named Agelo to its 2024 list for her appellate practice.
+Agelo has been named in Best Lawyers for her appellate practice since 2024.

 Representative Matters